U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 1. Navigate to http://localhost:8181/community-library

-2. Enter fractions into the search bar
+2. Enter "fractions" into the search bar

 3. Click on the exploration titled "Fractions 1 - What is the Fraction?"

+The exploration will launch in a new tab, where you will see the first card.
+As you progress through the exploration, you will see subsequent cards, each of which has some content (text, images, videos, or other rich text components).
+Some will also have interactions like multiple choice questions.
+A user's answer to these interactions are called "responses."

 ### Get started page